pablo-meier/Pablog/posts/2018-02-01-meetings-baby.md

 neutral, or bad?
 Do they make it easier or harder for you to perform your tasks, and how?

-### Just get the right people and do the damn work
+<h3 id="just-get-the-right-people-and-do-the-damn-work">Just get the right people and do the damn work</h3>

 Get good people, keep good people.
 Pay attention to who gets fired and who gets promoted.
 Are you accidentally rewarding the above behaviors?
 Measure how well